-- Canned tuna – The American Heart Association recommends at least 2 servings of fish per week; and since one can of tuna contains 2 servings, meeting these recommendations couldn’t be easier!
+- Canned tuna – The American Heart Association recommends eating fish – preferably oily fish that contain omega-3 fatty acids – at least twice a week.
+Canned light tuna can help you meet those recommendations!
 Tuna is the go-to sandwich maker, but it can also be stirred into low-sodium pasta sauce along with some chopped peppers and some paprika for a Spanish sauce.
-Jazz up your tuna salad by adding grated carrot, raisins and curry powder; instead of mayo, stir in fat-free plain yogurt.
+Jazz up your tuna salad by adding grated carrot, celery, raisins and curry powder; instead of mayo, stir in low-fat plain yogurt.
 The combo of apples, tuna and a sprinkle of sunflower seeds makes delicious toppings for a green salad.

-- Canned beans – If you have canned beans, you have a meal in minutes; just drain and rinse to remove up to 40% of the salt.
+- Canned beans – If you have canned beans, you have a meal in minutes; just drain and rinse to remove some of the excess sodium.
 Make a salad for dinner (or pack it for lunch) with mixed greens, beans, any veggies on hand and a sprinkle of unsalted sunflower seeds.
 Microwave a sweet potato and puree it with beans and low-sodium chicken broth for a satisfying soup.
-For a hearty pasta sauce, sauté beans in a cooking-spray-coated pan for 3 minutes with garlic, then add low-sodium tomato sauce and serve over whole wheat noodles.
+For a hearty pasta sauce, sauté beans in a little olive oil for 3 minutes with garlic, then add low-sodium tomato sauce and serve over whole wheat noodles.

-- Low-sodium or no-salt tomatoes – A personal pizza is as easy as opening a can of tomatoes and heating them with dried oregano and garlic (or garlic powder) and then spooning onto whole wheat pita bread and topping with a small sprinkling of low-fat mozzarella.
-For a Mexican take, warm the tomatoes with cumin and chili powder; then top two corn tortillas (choose tortillas with lowest saturated fat, trans fat and sodium content) with an egg and this tomato huevos rancheros sauce.
+- Low-sodium or no-salt tomatoes – A personal pizza is as easy as opening a can of tomatoes and heating them with dried oregano and garlic (or garlic powder) and then spooning onto whole wheat pita bread and topping with a small sprinkling of low-fat mozzarella and fresh vegetables.
+To make a quick and easy huevos rancheros meal, warm canned tomatoes with cumin and chili powder to make a sauce; then top two corn tortillas (choose tortillas with lowest saturated fat, no hydrogenated fats, and low sodium content) with an egg and the tomato sauce.

-- Corn tortillas or whole grain pita bread – Healthy pizzas or Mexican food is always on hand when tortillas or pita bread are kept in zip-top freezer bags in the freezer.
+- Corn tortillas or whole grain pita bread – Healthy pizzas or Mexican inspired recipes are always on hand when tortillas or pita bread are kept in zip-top freezer bags in the freezer.
 See the tips above for individual pizzas and huevos rancheros.
-Two corn tortillas cut into eight ‘pie’ slices and sprayed with cooking spray become warm corn chips after about 8-10 minutes in the oven.
-Top with drained and rinsed, canned beans; green peppers and a sprinkle of low-fat, low sodium cheese for the perfect nachos.
+Two corn tortillas cut into eight ‘pie’ slices and sprayed with cooking spray become warm corn chips after about 8-10 minutes in the oven at about 400 degrees Farenheit.
+Top with drained and rinsed, canned beans; green peppers and chopped tomatoes and a sprinkle of low-fat, low sodium cheese for tasty nachos.

-- Frozen fruits & veggies – Picked at the peak of freshness, frozen fruits and vegetables can be even higher in nutrients than fresh varieties.
+- Frozen fruits & veggies – Picked at the peak of freshness, some frozen fruits and vegetables can be even higher in certain nutrients than fresh varieties.
 Toss different frozen veggies into low-sodium chicken broth for a big bowl of soup; top with a cooked egg or stir in shredded chicken breast.
 Add frozen fruits to a batch of corn muffins or spoon over whole grain toaster waffles.
-Whiz frozen fruit in a blender with fat-free milk to create a thick smoothie.
+Whip frozen fruit in a blender with low-fat milk to create a tasty smoothie.